 Getting more storage capacity for data or applications is not a problem.
 The question is: how fast your apps can run?
-That’s why performance becomes a number 1 demand for the majority of system administrators.
-So it’s not a big deal finding an article on improving Hyper-V and VMs performance, the challenge is to get an up-to-date info and modern insights.
-That’s why in this post, I’m gonna give some advice on boosting your Hyper-V infrastructure performance – from host to virtual machine and the overall cluster optimization.
-This might come in handy when building a new Hyper-V based environment or even improving the existing one.
+That’s why performance becomes a number 1 demand for most system administrators.
+So it’s not a big deal to find an article on improving Hyper-V and VM performance.
+The challenge is to get up-to-date info and modern insights.
+That’s why in this post, I will show you how to boost your Hyper-V infrastructure performance – from host to virtual machine and the overall cluster optimization.
+This might come in handy when building a new Hyper-V-based environment or even improving the existing one.
 Let’s put the pedal to the metal!

 Here’s a brief overview of what I’m gonna describe in this article.
 Sequence matters!

-Instead of starting straight with Hyper-V, you should really take some time to optimize Windows Server itself.
+Instead of starting straight with Hyper-V, you should take some time to optimize Windows Server itself.

-You should keep an eye on the updates of the OS and get a detailed information about the exact components of the system that are to be updated.
+You should keep an eye on the updates of the OS and get detailed information about the exact components of the system that are to be updated.
 The Microsoft forum and other credible internet resources would be extremely helpful in discovering whether those updates have any issues.
-In case the updates are functioning smoothly and cause no problems, you can easily proceed, however, do not forget to create a recovery point beforehand.
+In case the updates are functioning smoothly and cause no problems, you can easily proceed.
+However, do not forget to create a recovery point beforehand.

 The same goes for the device drivers – use only the latest versions.

 Do not install unnecessary roles that will not be used on Windows Server.

 Do not install or simply delete supplementary software that will never be used.